kakoytochelik/1cDriveTestHelper/README.en.md

 ## Compatibility

 * **SPPR Methodology:** Compatible with projects using the SPPR (СППР) methodology for 1C test automation.
-* **Vanessa Automation:** Works with any projects following YAML-based scenario structure and applicable to any 1C project.
+Works with any projects following YAML-based scenario structure and applicable to any 1C project.
 * **Cross-Platform:** Supports Windows, macOS, and Linux (Linux compatibility not fully tested).

 ## Setup and usage